woodfolk/lmbuild/README.md

 Do not forget to type "./" in front of the name.

-Some scripts call other scripts in the folder and should be keep together in the same folder, while others were written to run as standalone scripts.
-These script are located in the the "standalones" folder.
+Some scripts call other scripts in the folder and should be kept together in the same folder, while others were written to run as standalone scripts.
+These scripts are located in the "standalone" folder.
 Scripts located in the "options" folder are customizable scripts for interactive installs and configurations for specific users or usernames.

-Listed belew are the scripts located in the 'optional' folder.
+Listed below are the scripts located in the 'optional' folder.
 (Custom Configurations, Plugins, Themes and Icons]

 	install-arc-flatabulous-theme-v1.sh
 	install-conky-aureola-v1.sh